 - Next-generation clinical documentation and revenue cycle

-- Clinical documentation and workflow solutions with a focus on EHR and practice management, virtual care integration, workflow optimization and documentation integrity, speech recognition and transcription, medication management and digital prescribing, patient identity and access management, HIE, and interoperability
+- Clinical workflow optimization with a focus on EHRs, PM, RCM, virtual care integration, CDS, CDI, speech recognition and transcription, medication management and digital prescribing, patient identity and access management, and interoperability

-- Digital patient engagement and experience solutions with a focus on the digital front door, CRM in healthcare, patient financial engagement, consumer experiential design, and services
+- Digital patient engagement and patient experience with a focus on the digital front door, patient access and end-to-end service optimization, CRM in healthcare, analytics, patient financial engagement, consumer experience design, and new care models

-- Medical imaging and archiving solutions with a focus on imaging analytics, PACS, VNA, and enterprise imaging
+- Medical imaging and archiving solutions with a focus on analytics and AI in imaging, PACS, VNA, and enterprise imaging

-- Revenue cycle management with a focus on product and services solutions in addition to analytics and optimization
+- RCM with a focus on end-to-end, next-generational product and services solutions in addition to analytics and optimization

-- Enterprise and resource management solutions with a focus on ERP, workforce and human capital management, supply chain, asset, materials, and inventory management
+- Enterprise and resource management solutions with a focus on workforce, human capital, and financial management as well as supply chain, inventory, asset, and maintenance management

-- Digital transformation use cases, emerging technologies (e.g., blockchain, AI, AR/VR, robotics, and 3D printing), and key issues affecting the provider clinical and operational IT solution landscape
+- Digital transformation use cases and emerging technologies (e.g., blockchain, AI, AR/VR/MR, RPA, robotics, 3D printing), and future trends affecting provider clinical and operational health IT

 Key Questions Answered